Course Offerings

 Workforce Education

-This course provides the knowledge and skills for becoming an electrician or pursuing other careers in the electrical trade.
-It includes theory and practice on electrical circuits, ohm's law, alternating and direct currents, series and parallel circuits, electrical tools and equipment, preventive maintenance and troubleshooting, electrical components and symbols, distribution systems, use of the NEC (National Electrical Code), and electrical blueprint reading.
-Hands-on instruction in standardized wiring techniques, methods, and materials will take place with instructor supervision in a lab equipped to simulate real conditions.
-The course also includes a review of the NC Electrical Contractor exam (Special Restricted Examination: Single Family Detached Residential Dwelling (SP-SFD)).
-Students should bring their own tools/materials (a list will be provided on the first day of class) and wear safety clothes, gloves, shoes and glasses.
+This course provides the knowledge and skills to become an electrician or pursue other careers in the electrical trade.
+It includes theory and practice on electrical circuits, Ohm's Law, alternating and direct currents, series and parallel circuits, electrical tools and equipment, preventive maintenance and troubleshooting, electrical components and symbols, distribution systems, use of the NEC (National Electrical Code), and electrical blueprint reading.
+Hands-on instruction in standardized wiring techniques, methods and materials takes place with instructor supervision in a lab equipped to simulate real conditions.
+The course also includes a review of the N.C.
+Electrical Contractor Exam (Special Restricted Examination: Single Family Detached Residential Dwelling (SP-SFD)).
+Students should bring their own tools/materials (a list is provided on the first day of class) and wear safety clothes, gloves, shoes and glasses.

 Course Objectives